videojs/videojs-contrib-quality-levels/README.md

  * see which quality levels are available for the current source
  * enable or disable specific quality levels to change which levels are selected by ABR
  * see which quality level is currently selected by ABR
+ * detect when the selected quality level changes

 Example
 ```js